union-imgcross icon

 4. Run payroll: The EOR will handle payroll, including tax withholdings and contributions to social security programs, in compliance with Indian laws.

-Partnering with Skuad as your EOR in India offers numerous benefits.
-We bring our specialized expertise to the table, helping you navigate the intricacies of the Indian labor laws.
-By entrusting us with your employment needs, you gain access to India's vast talent pool without the hassle of establishing a local entity.
+Ans: Partnering with Skuad as your EOR in India offers numerous benefits.
+We bring our specialized expertise to the table, helping you navigate the intricacies of Indian labor laws.
+By entrusting us with your employment needs, you can access India's vast talent pool without the hassle of establishing a local entity.
 Furthermore, it minimizes legal and financial risks, streamlines HR processes, and empowers your organization to scale efficiently in the Indian market.

 limited-offer-banner